lukanightfever/FDA-YOLO/README.md

 └── VOC(vocformat) <br>

-Generate the table, and modify the corresponding path: <br>
+Generate mosaic_linetable.txt and mosaic_igtable.txt and modify the corresponding path(Optional, they are already presented in the dataset): <br>
 ```
 python tables.py
 ```